bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/setting-up-webhooks.md

 ```

 2. Take note of the value in "main", `index.js`.
-3. Create a file in your project folder called index.js. `touch index.js` for Mac or `copy nul > index.js` for Windows.
+3. Create a file in your project folder called index.js.
+Use the command `touch index.js` for Mac or `copy nul > index.js` for Windows.

 4. Install [Express](https://expressjs.com/en/starter/installing.html) using the terminal in the same project folder. `npm install express --save`

 <div class="HubBlock--callout">